Paperwork Organization: Bills, Financials, Mail & More

 Tips For Staying Organized

 Now that you’re organized you want to stay that way!
-Here are some suggestions for keeping paper clutter under control:
+Here are some suggestions for maintaining your paperwork organization and minimizing clutter.

 - Create a “mail center” for incoming and outgoing mail.
 Keep stamps, pens, a checkbook, envelopes, and a basket for mail.
 It will make it easier to take care of tasks immediately.